 This Candied Bacon is super easy to make and the clean-up is a breeze.
 From start to finish this recipe is made in the oven.
 Cooking the bacon and glazing it with the sugary goo, it’s all confined in one place.
 And you’ll love the cleanup because lining the sheet pans with foil allows you to fold in the mess when you’re finished and simply throw it away.

-Candied Bacon is an irresistible appetizer for any party, especially the Super Bowl coming up.
+Bourbon Candied Bacon is an irresistible appetizer for any party.
 Everyone loves the combination of sweet and salty together.
 Then throw in bacon with a little bourbon, well at that point, it’s all over.
 You’ll definitely want to make at least a double batch.
 These little gooey, crispy jewels go like hotcakes.
 Your guests will be begging for more, I guarantee it.

 There are only four ingredients found in this recipe.
 Thick center-cut bacon, brown sugar, honey, and bourbon.
 How simple is that grocery list?